AdithyaSam-Ganj/Wind-Energy-prediction/README.md

 # Wind-Energy-prediction
-I have created this repository to make store all projects related to wind energy I have used LSTM model to predict the wind energy generation over time.
+I have created this repository to make store all projects related to wind energy In the first project, I have used LSTM model to predict the wind energy generation over time.
+In the second project I have used Arima model for the same.

 ## DATA
 1. Wind_mill_power_generation.ipynb - The Data for the file can be easily found on Kaggle.
 It is the Texas wind Mill Dataset .
+2.